unitejs/engine/assets/README.md

 For more information about the options see the [Electron Documentation](https://github.com/electron-userland/electron-packager#readme)

-You can choose to use a specific version of the Electron runtime, if not specified it default to the most recent stable version see [Electron Releases](https://github.com/electron/electron/releases).
+You can choose to use a specific version of the Electron runtime, if not specified it defaults to the most recent stable version see [Electron Releases](https://github.com/electron/electron/releases).

-You can specify one or more of the platform architecture combinations, if this is not specified it defaults to win32/ia32:
+You can specify one or more of the platform architecture combinations, if this is not specified it defaults to win32/ia32.

 Any others keys in the Electron settings will be converted into -- params and passed to the packager, this allows for other options like those specific to the darwin/mas or win32 targets [Electron Usage](https://github.com/electron-userland/electron-packager/blob/master/usage.txt) to be used.